rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 Here's an example of a multi-line numbered list with a code block thrown in for good measure:

-1. When dealing with numbered lists that are multi line and include things like code blocks, use the space indentation to get what you want.
+1. When dealing with numbered lists that are multi-line and include things like code blocks, use the space indentation to get what you want.

     For example: this is indented four (4) spaces and represents a new paragraph of text.
 And here, we are adding a code block in.
 It is also indented by the same four (4) spaces as our paragraph: